Tony Hsieh, CEO and Chief Happiness Officer of Zappos.com (courtesy of Sunni Brown)

 10. Be Humble

-In Delivering Happiness, the title of a semi-autobiographical book by Hsieh, the company has even developed a Happiness Framework that looked like this:
+In Delivering Happiness, the title of a semi-autobiographical book by Hsieh, the company has even developed a Happiness Framework.

 Courtesy of Sunni Brown